MJL-test-it/resource-guru-challenge/morse_code/README.md

 - In main read the stdin given on program run, process through morse code translator, output to screen
 - Add file write in main
 - Add CLI interface to read from file/stdin, write to file/stdout and help message
-- Add option to read in from translation file for obfuscation - edit translator to take a HashMap read in from the yaml
+- Add obfuscation option that will run a further pass over the output text.

 ## Usage
 To build the project you must have rust installed.
 The easiest way to do this (and this is true for all common languages) is to use `asdf`.
 The installation guide for asdf is found here: